project-ethea/Naia/README.md

 not advisable to use a version of Naia other than the one shipped when playing release versions of the campaigns.

-Naia presently requires **Wesnoth 1.14**.
-Versions 1.14.2 and later are recommended, and it may also work with versions 1.13.12 through 1.13.14, albeit you will not receive any support for attempting to use those versions.
+This version of Naia requires **Wesnoth 1.16.x**.
+Versions 1.15.14 through 1.15.18 may also work, but are not recommended.

 Reporting issues